git-aniket/PIC32MZ-EF/README.md

-l# PIC32MZ-EF
+# PIC32MZ-EF
-Contains all work done on the PIC32 microcontroller viz, ADC, PWM, I2C, UART.
+Contains peripheral initialization for PIC32 microcontroller viz, ADC, PWM, I2C, UART.
 No Harmony or PLIB has been used.
-Use these files as a starting point to any project.
+Use this as a starting point to any project.

-Donot forget to include the InitialSetup.c file in all projects.
+Include the initialSetup.c file in all projects to configure the uC at startup.

 IDE - MPLABX v 5.20.